watson-developer-cloud/unity-sdk/README.md

 ## IBM Watson Services
 ### Speech to Text
 Use the [Speech to Text][speech_to_text] service to recognize the text from a .wav file.
 Assign the .wav file to the script in the Unity Editor.
 Speech to text can also be used to convert an audio stream into text.
+When using the Microphone Widget and publishing to iOS, the XCode project plist must be updated with a `NSMicrophoneUsageDescription` or the application will crash silently.

 ```cs
 [SerializeField]